getcarina/getcarina.com/_references/003-Image-registries.md

 To use a specific registry, run the following command:

 ```
-docker login {registy address, such as index.docker.io}
+docker login {registry address, such as index.docker.io}
 ```